 ("bad cholesterol") and lowering HDL cholesterol ("good cholesterol").
 High levels of LDL cholesterol and dwindling levels of HDL cholesterol can contribute to heart disease and also increase your risk of developing type 2 diabetes, both contributors to a higher risk of early death.

 By June 2018, all foods will be required to have partially hydrogenated oils removed from them, as ordered by the FDA.
 The FDA determined

 that partially hydrogenated oils are no longer considered safe for human consumption due to their role in developing coronary heart disease and deadly heart attacks.

 While these trans fats will still be around likely for another few years, there are steps you can take now to cut back on them.
 According to the CDC

-, the most common sources of these trans fats are friend foods, cakes, cookies, frozen pizza and more.
+, the most common sources of these trans fats are fried foods, cakes, cookies, frozen pizza and more.
 By reducing your intact of these foods you will also be cutting back on partially hydrogenated oils.
 It's critical to check out nutritional labels to be sure of the exact contents of a food item.
 Another tip the American Heart Association

 recommends is to replace the trans fats in your diet with polyunsaturated or monosaturated fats, which are considered healthy fats.

 While long overdue, the decision to officially deem trans fats unsafe for human consumption and to ban them from the food industry is a good step in promoting better health and nutrition for the general population.
 Until the time comes when all partially hydrogenated oils are gone, make sure you take preventative measures to ensure a healthy nutritional intake and overall lifestyle for you and your family.